jumper047/LiteSilverwarePlus/README.md

 #### SBUS
 Set up your transmitter with this how-to - [GETTING RSSI IN PPM/SBUS CHANNEL WITH TARANIS](https://oscarliang.com/rssi-ppm-channel-taranis/).
 Use channel 8 on D8 and 16 on D16 protocol.
 Actually I have no chance to test it on real hardware, so feedback will be highly appreciated!

+### Building releases
+Instead of splitting the repository into several branches for each board variant I decided to try to keep all code in one branch and store changes between different releases in patches.
+To build binary for certain FC/receiver combination you need to apply patch from patches/ directory.

 ### Acknowledges
 In addition to all those developers mentioned in the commit history;), I also want to thank [@vodka-bears](https://github.com/vodka-bears) for the script for flashing OSD - nothing would have happened without his work!